 - 6 garlic cloves, peeled and crushed

-- 3 green chillies, washed and finely diced
+- 3 green chillies, washed and finely chopped

 - 10 curry leaves

-- First prepare the spice paste by frying all the spices in the oil until their fragrances are released.
-You’ll hear popping and the spices should turn a golden brown.
-The process should take around 5 minutes on a medium heat.
+- First prepare the spice paste by frying all the spice mix in the oil in the frying pan until their fragrances are released.
+You’ll hear popping and the spice mix should turn a golden brown.
+The process should take around 5-10 minutes on a medium heat.

-- Immediately remove the spices from the heat and grind finely in a coffee grinder.
+- Immediately remove the spices from the heat and grind finely in a spice grinder.

-- In the same frying pan, brown the lamb in the ghee, then set the meat aside.
+- In the same frying pan, brown the lamb in the ghee on a medium heat, then set the meat aside.

 - Add the mustard seeds, coriander seeds, cumin seeds, dried chilli flakes, fennel seeds, ground ginger and fenugreek seeds into the frying pan and give it a good stir.

-- Pour in the tomato puree and let the mixture reach a slow simmering point, then add the lamb.
+- Pour in the pureed tomatoes, tomato paste and water, and let the mixture reach a slow simmering point, then after a few minutes add the lamb.

 - Continue cooking the lamb until tender.
-This can take about an hour.
+This cooking process can take about an hour.
 The longer it cooks for on a low heat, the more tender the results.
 If the pan gets too dry, add an extra splash of water.

 - Season with salt and finish off with garam or curry powder.
 Check seasoning and add salt if necessary.
-Cook for another 5 minutes then serve.
+Cook for another 5-10 minutes then serve.

 - Raita will help with the heat.